lloc/simple-ping/README.md

 ## Version: Classic AJAX endpoint

-Demonstrates the technical aspects of my [downscaled] speech about the transition from Wordpress AJAX endpoints to Rest API.
+Demonstrates the technical aspects of my speech about the transition from Wordpress AJAX endpoints to Rest API.